 - 1. Does the Indian media regulate the flow of information?
 Elaborate. - 2.
 How censorship curtails freedom of speech and expression? - 3.
-Explain the trend of cartoons and caricature in the media? - 4.
-Do you think the media disseminate balanced news information? - 5.
-Media uses a combative style of reporting distorting the balanced representation of news.
+Explain the trend of cartoon and caricature in media? - 4.
+DO you think media disseminate balanced news information? - 5.
+Media uses combative style of reporting distorting the balanced representation of news.
 Explain. - 6.
 Explain Accuracy in media with respect to case study on Brian Williams. - 7.
-Mobile journalism emerged out of the field of journalism as a boon for citizen journalism.
+Mobile journalism emerged out of the field of journalism is a boon for citizen journalism.
 Explain with a case study.